joseph-belmonte/tile-tallier/README.md

 ## Monetization Strategy

-- [ ] Determine app monetization strategy (e.g., one-time purchase, in-app purchases, ads).
+- [ ] Complete RevenueCat integration to track purchases with our Django backend.
-- [ ] Implement chosen monetization method within the app.
+- [ ] Confirm premium functionality works for a premium user.
 - [ ] Monitor revenue generation and adjust strategies as needed.

 ## Marketing and Promotion